opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 #### A note on field names

 The field mapping process requires that you are familiar with the field names in the log index and have an understanding of the data contained in those fields.
-If you have an understanding of the log fields in the index, the mapping is typically a simple and straightforward process.
+If you have an understanding of the log fields in the index, the mapping is typically a straightforward process.

 Security Analytics takes advantage of prepackaged Sigma rules for security event detection.
 Therefore, the rule field names are derived from a Sigma rule field standard.
 To make them easier to identify, however, we create aliases for the Sigma rule fields based on the open source Elastic Common Schema (ECS) specification.
 These alias rule field names are the field names used in these steps.